-A popular biking trail has one local cyclist crying foul after he says he was snarled in a man-made trap on Tuesday afternoon.
+A popular biking trail had one local cyclist crying foul after he says he was snarled in a man-made trap.

 West Houston’s Terry Hershey Park is home to the “Ant Hills,” a collection of unpaved biking trails that allow cyclists to ride on natural terrain and experience nature in its purist form.